Hospiria/php-just-date/migration.md

 MutableDateSet

-NOT DONE YET
-will change subtract to return a new instance instead of mutating
+subtract now returns a new instance of MutableDateSet leaving the original unchanged In order to mutate the original, instead use remove()